Context dataΒΆ

 Note

-If your are using multiple components, you need to specify from_context in them separately though the context is shared.
-Context data is always stored in default component, so, other components may not use it and have factories instead.
+If you are using multiple components, you need to specify from_context in them separately though the context is share.